JitterSystems/ShadowNet/README.md

-ShadowNet: Flow-Invariant Anonymity Protocol (TOR + Mixnet technique)

-ShadowNet is an advanced network hardening framework for Kali Linux and Parrot OS.
-It transforms a standard workstation into a "Private Mixnet of One" by forcing all system traffic through a synchronous, timing-obfuscated, and size-uniform Tor tunnel.

-Unlike standard transparent proxies, ShadowNet eliminates Behavioral Metadata—the timing and size patterns that state-level adversaries (like the NSA) use to deanonymize encrypted traffic.
-🛡️ Key Features

-1. Synchronous Time-Slotting (CBR)

-ShadowNet implements Constant Bit Rate (CBR) flow.
-By using the Linux kernel's Traffic Control (tc) subsystem, it releases data in a perfectly rhythmic "heartbeat" (1mbit pulse).
-This ensures your network signature remains a flat line, regardless of whether you are idle or active.

-2. Sphinx-Style MTU Clamping

-To defeat Packet Size Analysis, ShadowNet uses iptables mangle rules to clamp the Maximum Segment Size (MSS) to exactly 1200 bytes.
-Every "slice" of data moving across the wire is physically identical, making it impossible to distinguish a text message from a file transfer.

-3. Binary Pattern Obfuscation

-Defeats Deep Packet Inspection (DPI) by injecting non-functional, randomized padding into Tor protocol headers.
-This prevents automated systems from identifying the unique binary "fingerprint" of the Tor onion routing protocol.

-4. Background "Hum" Cover Traffic

-ShadowNet maintains a constant 1mbit stream of jittered data.
-This creates a "noise floor" that masks the start and end of your actual communications.
-To an observer, your connection is "always busy," hiding your true intent.

-5. Deterministic Latency Masking

-Adds a fixed 100ms processing delay to normalize your hardware's response time.
-This prevents "Hardware Fingerprinting," where an adversary guesses your CPU speed based on how fast your machine responds to network requests.

-6. 🛡️ Advanced Anonymity: Secure Distributed Time Sync (sdwdate)

-Anti-Fingerprinting: It eliminates "Clock Skew" (the unique ms offset of your CPU) that can be used to track your identity across different networks.

-Zero-Leak Proxying: Unlike standard NTP which uses UDP port 123, this system fetches time over encrypted TLS/Onion connections within the Tor network.

-Distributed Consensus: It doesn't trust a single server; it calculates the median time from multiple high-trust sources to prevent an adversary from feeding you "fake time" to de-sync your connection.

-Temporal Masking: It resets the system clock during the initial "Heartbeat" phase, ensuring your machine looks like a generic, perfectly-synced node before a single packet is sent.

-7. Anti-Leak Protection (DNS & TCP)

-Transparent Redirection: Every TCP connection is hijacked at the kernel level and forced into the Tor TransPort.

-DNS Shielding: All Port 53 (UDP) queries are intercepted and resolved internally via Tor’s encrypted DNSPort.

-8. OS-Fingerprint Morphing (ip_default_ttl=128)

-What it is: Changes your "Time To Live" value from the Linux default (64) to the Windows default (128).

-The Benefit: To any automated sensor or ISP, your encrypted packets now look like they are coming from a standard Windows 10/11 home PC.
-It makes you a "needle in a haystack" of billions of users instead of a "Linux privacy user."

-9. Hardware Clock-Skew Defense (tcp_timestamps=0)

-What it is: Disables the TCP timestamp field in your packet headers.

-The Benefit: Every CPU has a tiny, unique physical vibration (clock-skew).
-Advanced adversaries like the NSA use these timestamps to "fingerprint" your specific motherboard, allowing them to track your laptop even if you change your IP.
-Setting this to 0 deletes that physical serial number.

-10. TCP Stack Hardening (tcp_rfc1337=1)

-What it is: Implements a technical safeguard against "TIME-WAIT Assassination."

-The Benefit: It prevents an adversary from using duplicate or "stale" packets to forcibly reset your connection.
-It makes your TCP "handshake" much more resilient against remote manipulation.

-11. Hardware ID Randomization (macchanger)

-What it is: A logic block that detects if you have the macchanger tool installed.

-The Benefit: If installed, it automatically gives your network card a new, random MAC address every time you start the script.
-This ensures that even your local router cannot track your physical hardware history.

-BONUS:

-Disables ipv6

-Kernel Log Silencing (Anti-Forensics)

-Hostname Masking

-Chrono-Anonymization (Secure Time Sync)

-Entropy Scrambling

-The "Bridge" Exception (This allows the Tor process (and only the Tor process) to reach the internet so it can actually build the tunnel for your traffic.)

-Volatile Memory Purge (When you shut down ShadowNet, this wipes the RAM caches of your session metadata)
+🛡️ ShadowNet: Flow-Invariant Anonymity Protocol

+Version 2.0: Asynchronous Obfuscation Layer

+ShadowNet is an advanced network hardening framework that transforms a standard workstation into a "Private Mixnet of One."
+By forcing all system traffic through a synchronous, timing-obfuscated, and size-uniform tunnel, it eliminates the behavioral metadata that state-level adversaries use to deanonymize users.
+🛡️ Core Evolutionary Features
+1. Asynchronous Message Queuing (SFQ)

+ShadowNet replaces standard linear packet release with Stochastic Fairness Queuing.

+    The Logic: Instead of a predictable "tick-tock" delivery, packets are hashed into multiple internal "buckets" and released using a shuffling algorithm.

+    The Benefit: It destroys Timing Correlation Attacks.
+By re-shuffling the internal order of packets every 10 seconds (perturb 10), it ensures that the rhythm of data leaving your home never matches the rhythm of data exiting a Tor node.

+2. Multi-Tiered Decoy Handshakes

+ShadowNet creates a "TLS Noise Floor" before establishing its primary secure tunnel.

+    The Logic: Upon initialization, the protocol executes background handshakes with high-traffic, "safe" global CDNs (Google, Cloudflare, Microsoft).

+    The Benefit: To an ISP, your initial connection looks like standard web browsing.
+This masks the "Start-up Signature" of the Tor protocol, blending your entry node connection into a flurry of unremarkable HTTPS traffic.

+3. Hardware Clock-Drift Mimicry

+ShadowNet moves beyond "Perfect Time Sync" to simulate physical hardware imperfections.

+    The Logic: Using adjtimex, the protocol introduces a microscopic, random oscillation (drift) into the system clock.

+    The Benefit: Virtual machines and automated bots often have "perfect" millisecond-accurate clocks.
+Real physical laptops have tiny vibrations that cause time to drift.
+Mimicking this drift prevents Clock-Skew Fingerprinting, making your machine look like an actual physical device rather than an anonymized instance.

+4. Sphinx-Style MTU Clamping (Fixed 1200b)

+To defeat Packet Size Analysis, ShadowNet uses kernel-level mangle rules to clamp the Maximum Segment Size (MSS) to exactly 1200 bytes.

+    The Benefit: Every "slice" of data moving across the wire is physically identical.
+An observer cannot distinguish a 1KB text message from a 10MB file transfer because every packet "envelope" weighs exactly the same.

+5. Constant Bit Rate (CBR) Shaping (1mbit)

+ShadowNet maintains a disciplined 1mbit pulse regardless of your actual activity.

+    The Logic: If you are idle, the protocol maintains a "Hum" of cover traffic.
+If you are active, it throttles your data into that same 1mbit window.

+    The Benefit: Your network signature remains a flat line.
+An adversary cannot see "spikes" in traffic that would indicate when you are actively using the computer versus when it is sitting idle.

+🛡️ Anti-Forensic & Leak Protection
+6. The "WebRTC Killer" Firewall

+WebRTC is the primary vector for IP leaks in modern browsers.
+ShadowNet implements a Strict UDP Reject policy.

+    The Benefit: It blocks all non-DNS UDP traffic.
+Since WebRTC requires random UDP ports to discover your "real" IP, this firewall rule effectively "blinds" the browser's ability to leak your identity.

+7. OS-Fingerprint Morphing (ttl=128)

+ShadowNet modifies the kernel's default IP behavior to mimic a standard Windows workstation.

+    The Logic: Changes the "Time To Live" (TTL) from 64 (Linux) to 128 (Windows) and disables TCP Timestamps.

+    The Benefit: You become a "needle in a haystack" of billions of Windows users.
+To automated network sensors, your traffic looks like it's coming from a standard home PC rather than a specialized privacy OS.

+8. Secure Distributed Time Sync (Chrono-Anonymization)

+    Zero-Leak Proxying: Fetches time over encrypted TLS/Onion connections, avoiding the suspicious UDP Port 123 (NTP).

+    Distributed Consensus: Calculates the median time from multiple high-trust sources to prevent "Time-Warp" attacks where an adversary feeds you fake time to de-sync your encryption.

+9. Volatile Memory & Entropy Scrambling

+    Entropy Harvesting: Restarts haveged to ensure the system has maximum randomness for encryption keys.

+    Memory Purge: Upon deactivation, the script drops system caches and clears volatile metadata, leaving no "residue" of the session in RAM.

+🚀 Quick Start

+    Install Dependencies: sudo ./setup.sh

+    Initialize ShadowNet: sudo ./shadow.sh start

+    Verify Anonymity: Check your IP and run a WebRTC leak test.

+    Deactivate: sudo ./shadow.sh stop (Restores system to original state).

+    Note: ShadowNet is designed for high-latency, high-security environments.
+By prioritizing Flow-Invariance over speed, it provides protection against the world's most advanced traffic analysis systems.